rmarting/rmarting.github.io/about.md

 Currently I am working as Principal Middleware Architect in Red Hat Professional Services helping our customers to achieve their goals.
-Focused in technical designing, providing reference architectures, executing proof of concepts, performance enchancements, writing technical documentation, giving workshops, reviewing automations, processes ...
+Focused in technical designing, providing reference architectures, executing proof of concepts, performance enhancements, writing technical documentation, giving workshops, reviewing automation's, processes ...

 I like to share my knowledge and experience writing articles or giving presentations in meetups.
 You could review my [articles](/articles) and [presentations](/meetups).
 Always ready!!